Skip to main content

 • Allergy alert bracelets (for seasonal, food, and prescription allergies)

 Many over-the-counter and prescription products used to treat asthma induced by allergies are also eligible health savings account expenses.
-When prescribed by a healthcare professional, you may purchase the following items with HSA funds:
+When they’re prescribed by a healthcare professional, you may purchase the following items with HSA funds:

 • Nebulizers